-This guide to the Tongariro Alpine Crossing hike is a guest post written by Christine.
+This guide to the Tongariro Alpine Crossing hike is authored by Christine.

 Located in the heart of the North Island of New Zealand, Tongariro National Park is home to the incredible Tongariro Alpine Crossing.
 Hiking the Tongariro Alpine Crossing takes you over a volcano and past its crater before descending on the other side.